 Enforcement Provision of the No Surprises Act (NSA) Proposed Rule Issued

 The Departments of Health & Human Services (HHS), Labor, and the Treasury together with the Office of Personnel Management (OPM) issued, on September 10, 2021, a second set of regulations under the No Surprises Act (NSA).
-The proposed rule … [Read more...] about Enforcement Provision of the No Surprises Act (NSA) Proposed Rule Issued
+The proposed rule outlines the audit and enforcement actions that apply to insurers, healthcare providers and facilities for non-compliance […]

 Strategies and Solutions to Maximize Out-of-Network Reimbursements, Part IV: Know Who Is Paying Your Claim?

 At face value, it seems logical that insurance companies are responsible for paying health benefit claims.
 But are they?
-Determining the entity responsible for paying claims requires an understanding of how health benefit plans are structured and … [Read more...] about Strategies and Solutions to Maximize Out-of-Network Reimbursements, Part IV: Know Who Is Paying Your Claim?
+Determining the entity responsible for paying claims requires an understanding of how health benefit plans are structured and governed.
+In the US, most private-sector employers offer employees the opportunity to participate in a health benefit plan: […]

 Does State Law Now Preempt ERISA Under The No Surprises Act (NSA)